New to Sly Flourish? Start Here or subscribe to the newsletter.

 Puzzles like this are a nice option to offer players along with a skill challenge or set of skill checks.
 For example, if a PC has to disable an arcane pillar to remove the evil wizard's fire shield, the player might have a choice of either disabling it by manipulating the strange runes on the pillar (the Mastermind puzzle) or simply pouring his own arcane energy into the pillar to disrupt it (skill checks).
 This gives players the option to either try out the puzzle or bypass it and just go for skill checks.
 It lets players choose the option that is the most fun, or least annoying, to them.

-Share this article with your friends using this link: https://slyflourish.com/mastermind.html
+Share this article by copying this link: https://slyflourish.com/mastermind.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.